 Luxury Skincare: Estee Lauder Advanced Night Repair Synchronized Recovery Complex II

-I’ve used Estee Lauder Advanced Night Repair Synchronized Recovery Complex II on and off for many years so I am well aware of what it does for the skin.
+I’ve used Estee Lauder Advanced Night Repair Synchronized Recovery Complex II on and off for many years, so I am well aware of what it does for the skin.
 It provides intense hydration from hyaluronic acid, along with radiance and brightening that is noticeable for me after one use.
 It uses ChronoluxCB™ Technology for skin repair at the correct time.

-Drugstore Dupe: MISSHA Time Revolution Night Repair Probio Ampoule
+MISSHA Time Revolution Night Repair Probio Ampoule

 Plus, it contains one of my favorite ingredients, niacinamide, which acts as a potent anti-ager and skin soother.
 The serum is formulated to improve skin elasticity, moisture, and texture.

-Time Revolution Night Repair Probio Ampoule is very similar to Estee Lauder Advanced Night Repair Synchronized Recovery Complex II not only in packaging and ingredients but also in color and texture.
+Time Revolution Night Repair Probio Ampoule is very similar to Estee Lauder Advanced Night Repair Synchronized Recovery Complex II, not only in packaging and ingredients but also in color and texture.
 The liquid is slightly thinner than Advanced Night Repair, but it sinks into the skin without any stickiness.

 My skin looks clear, smooth and my pores appear smaller on mornings after I use it.
-While Advanced Night Repair may provide more immediate results, I’ve really been enjoying using this product which feels just like Advanced Night Repair.
+While Advanced Night Repair may provide more immediate results, I’ve really enjoyed using this product that feels just like Advanced Night Repair.

-Related: The 10-Step Korean Skincare Routine
+Related Post: The 10-Step Korean Skincare Routine

 Luxury Skincare: Drunk Elephant Protini Polypeptide Moisturizer

 I’ve used Drunk Elephant Protini in the past, and while I liked it, I actually prefer their thicker moisturizer, Lala Retro Whipped Moisturizer.
 (Read on for a dupe for Lala!)

-So when I tried e.l.f. moisturizer feels much more expensive than it is.
+This e.l.f. moisturizer feels much more expensive than it is.
 It must be one of the least expensive full-size drugstore face creams from a large beauty brand!
 I am so impressed with this cream that I would take this over Drunk Elephant Protini Face Cream, so I would say that it qualifies as an all-star drugstore skincare dupe!!